 Maclean’s case is a lesson in airport etiquette and the importance of understanding the rules and protocols associated with the various security lines maintained by the Transportation Security Administration.

-Her teenagers received a random TSA PreCheck stamp
+But my children received a random TSA PreCheck stamp

 “Both of my teenagers got a random TSA PreCheck stamp on their airline tickets, but I did not,” MacLean recalled.
 “The regular security line at Ft Myers was so long before we could even see the TSA PreCheck line.
 Once we saw where it was, we left the regular line and got in that line.”